FioraDeMarco/tune-a-playlist/README.md

 Soundaathon allows you to be able to see your location as well as any events in your local area.
 It displays venues which are within a 10 mile radius, and further.

-Soundaathon allows you to add events to the map.
+Soundaathon allows artists to add events to the map.

 Soundaathon was made using leaflet, react, react-leaflet, and heroku for deployment.